So, you want to sell music on iTunes and other retailers and haven't

-Here are the steps to get your music onto iTunes...
+Here are the 5 steps to upload and sell music on iTunes...

-1. Have your CD mastered...
+1. Have your track, EP or album mastered...

 ... because you want it to be ready for commercial use.

-2. Get your design and artwork ready...
+2. Get your single, EP or album design and artwork ready...

 ... because your buyers need to see an image so this will be required as part of the submission of your tracks.

 a JPG, GIF or PNG image with a size of 1600 x 1600 pixels.
 Make it best

 Include only your artist or band name to the image and no other text.

 3. Sign up for Distrokid (recommended) or another digital aggregator...

 sure you want to upload the tracks you upload because there can be a

-So, now you know how to sell music on iTunes and other online retailers and you're selling like hotcakes!
+So, now you know how to sell music on iTunes and other online retailers and you're selling like hotcakes.

 Crack open a bottle of bubbl... huh? what's that you say?
 Not selling anything?